Starfodders/Card-Game/read-me.md

 - Added BG, need to fix the CSS.
 I feel like I forget how to write CSS everytime
 - Look into AutoBundlers.
 Was recommended not to include script tags in my HTML file.
 Maybe NextJS?
 Or learn Webpack.
 - I Keep running into issues with 'import' and 'export'.
 Should I learn proper nodeJS syntax or download Babel?
+GOOD
+- Continued work on everything, nothing special in particular.

+BAD
+- Realized that I may need to add more complexity.
+Neutral dice should be added?
+Or have basic moves that take any element?
+- Or simplify the ENTIRE thing?
+Maybe just make a Zuko-based game just so I can have focus and deliver a working product?